Spritea/Context-Aggregation-Network/README.md

 ## Models
 Trained models used in benchmark evaluation for testing are provided in [Mega](https://mega.nz/#F!Al4HGASJ!fEmoIhcYtr4YkW72P-z5Yg).
 ## Dataset folder
-The dataset folder should have the following structure:
+If you use `my_loader.py` as dataloader function, the dataset folder should have the following structure:

     ├── "dataset_name"
     |   ├── train